hapijs/hapi/docs/Reference.md

       as well as the default.
     - `shared` - if `true`, allows multiple cache users to share the same segment (e.g. multiple servers in a pack using the same route and cache.
       Default to not shared.
+    - an array of the above types for configuring multiple cache instances, each with a unqiue name.

 - `cors` - the [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) protocol allows browsers to make cross-origin API calls.
 CORS is required by web applications running inside a browser which are loaded from a different domain than the API server.
 CORS headers are disabled by